PrincessRuth90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that counts number of directories
+A script thst displays the ten newest files